-This is a guidance document created to assist applicants to this call in the completion of their proposal.
-It is specific to this call and should be used in conjunction with the following information:
+This is a guidance document created to assist applicants to this specific call in the completion of their proposal.
+Scheme-specific guidance can be found here.

+This guidance should be used in conjunction with the following information:

 - ESRC Research Funding Guide - ESRC guidance on 'How to write a good research grant proposal' - Je-S help text is available in every page of your Je-S form, simply click on the question mark against any section (or on the word 'Help' in the top right-hand corner of each page) - Je-S helpdesk (for all Je-S system enquiries) jeshelp@je-s.ukri.org Telephone: 01793 444164